 Your cavity may bleed when you irritate your gum during brushing and your nerves are damaged.
 A bleeding cavity is not a good sign and what is happening here is that there could be a huge cavity or you have a large part of your tooth broken.

-Also, you may be having a gum disease when you continue to have recurrent bleeding.
-Whatever the case may be, you must see your root canal dentist as you may require an emergency root canal therapy or a more extensive therapy.
+Also, you may be having gum disease when you continue to have recurrent bleeding.
+Whatever the case may be, you must see your root canal dentist as you may require emergency root canal therapy or more extensive therapy.